Null electromagnetic fields and relative CR embeddings: Introduction

-Second, the paper applies these results to a class of solutions of the electromagnetic field equations, addressing the following question: given a shear-free rotating congruence $k^a$ what is the space of solutions of the field equations which are null with respect to $k^a$?
+Second, the paper applies these results to a class of solutions of the electromagnetic field equations, addressing the following question: given a shear-free rotating congruence $k^a$ what is the space of solutions of the field equations which are adapted to $k^a$?
 We prove that the space of solutions corresponds to the space of all holomorphic sections of the canonical bundle of the complex surface (with boundary) $Z$ in a neighborhood of the boundary, or alternatively to $(2,0)$-forms on the CR manifold $N$ which are $\db$-closed (Lemma \ref{max=db}, Theorem \ref{localexistence}).
-A special case of this result is the existence of local solutions to the electromagnetic field equations null with respect to $k^a$.
+A special case of this result is the existence of local solutions to the electromagnetic field equations adapted to $k^a$.
 This special case is discussed in Tafel \cite{Tafel} using rather different techniques.